torvalds/linux/Documentation/media/uapi/v4l/pixfmt-packed-hsv.rst

 Description
 ===========

-The *hue* (h) is measured in degrees, one LSB represents two degrees.
+The *hue* (h) is measured in degrees, the equivalence between degrees and LSBs depends on the hsv-encoding used, see :ref:`colorspaces`.
 The *saturation* (s) and the *value* (v) are measured in percentage of the
 cylinder: 0 being the smallest value and 255 the maximum.